-Students are encouraged to report sexual harassment complaints or allegations to the Student Services Specialist or Dean for Academic and Student Services.
+Students are encouraged to report sexual harassment complaints or allegations to the Student Services Specialist or Dean of Student Access and Success.
 These officials will advise students of the internal informal reporting and formal complaint procedures.
 Such officials are trained and understand that internal procedures do not preclude the use of any other complaint mechanisms available to complainants.